Pai Mae Hong Son Province, Thailand Travel Guide

 Experience the unique blend of local traditions and bohemian spirit.

-Your behavior as a traveler make a difference.
+Your behavior being a tourist make a difference.
 Commit to practices that support Pai's environment and communities.

-Prioritize dining at local restaurants and shopping at markets.
+Prioritize enjoying food at local restaurants and shopping at markets.

 Seek out ethical purchases and services to aid local communities directly.